tarantool/doc/doc/concepts/coop_multitasking.rst

 ..  note::

-    Please note that all operations of the ``os`` mosule are non-cooperative and exclusively block the whole tx thread.
+    Please note that all operations of the ``os`` module are non-cooperative and exclusively block the whole tx thread.

 For :ref:`memtx <engines-chapter>`, since all data is in memory, there is no yielding for a read request